COSC3020/isomorphism-connectivity-acraig9266/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

-It can be easily disproven that two graphs do not need to be completely connected in order to be isomorphic.
-Take the two example graphs given below for example:
+To disprove that two isomorphic graphs must be completely connected, observe graphs A and B below:

-In each of the two graphs above, there is a node that is entirely unattached to the rest of the graph, having no edges connecting it.
-Therefore, neither graph A or B are completely connected.
+In each of the two graphs above, there are disconnected nodes within them (Nodes C and F).
+This means that neither graph above is completely connected.
 Despite this, the two example graphs are able to meet the definition of isomorphism.
 Each node in graph A can be mapped to a node in graph B and vice versa.
-Node A maps to node D, node B maps to node E, and node C can be mapped to node F. This means there is a one-to-one and onto function between the two graphs and therefore they are isomorphic.
+Node A maps to node D, node B maps to node E, and node C can be mapped to node F. This means there is a one-to-one and onto function between the two graphs since each node in each graph is mapped to by a node in the other graph and each node is only mapped to once.
+Therefore the two graphs are isomorphic which proves that isomorphic graphs need not be completely connected.